Last updated: November 10, 2025

 I am also actively working on a collaborative NSF-funded project that integrates comparative genomic and transcriptomic approaches with evolutionary and functional analyses to decipher the molecular basis of the sunflower inflorescence across Asterales, Dipsacales, and Apiales.

-Additionally, I study a genus in the sunflower family, Packera, that is complicated by polyploidy, hybridization, and introgression, allowing me to ask questions related to biological processes and phylogeny construction.
+For my PhD, I studied a genus in the sunflower family, Packera, that is complicated by polyploidy, hybridization, and introgression, allowing me to ask questions related to biological processes and phylogeny construction.

-I am also involved in the conservation genetics of the endangered sunflower species, Helianthus verticillatus, phylogenomics and systematics of North American Astereae, developing methods to generate long-read, target-enrichment sequencing data from Oxford Nanopore technologies (MinION), plus much more!
+I am involved in many more projects, ranging from the conservation genetics of the endangered sunflower species, Helianthus verticillatus, phylogenomics and systematics of North American Astereae, developing methods to generate long-read, target-enrichment sequencing data from Oxford Nanopore technologies (MinION), plus much more!

 More information on the larger projects can be found in my Research tab!